 The Strategy focuses on six areas of action to achieve these targets:

 - Habitat protection – We have introduced the strongest koala protections Queensland has ever seen.
-By amending the state planning framework, the Queensland Government has acted to stop the clearing of koala habitat areas within a koala priority area, subject to certain exemptions, and regulate a further 385,606 ha of koala habitat areas across SEQ.
-We will continue to lead the assessment of development applications involving the clearing in koala habitat areas across SEQ, with local government playing a vital role in supporting compliance and regulation.
+With amendments such as stopping the clearing of koala habitat areas within a koala priority areas and regulating a further 385,606 ha of koala habitat areas across SEQ.
+We will continue to lead the assessment of development applications involving the clearing in koala habitat areas across SEQ.

 - Habitat restoration for koalas – We will partner with landholders and local governments to restore koala habitat.
-This restoration work builds on an initial investment of $1.96 million already committed to habitat regeneration, and is further supported by the Government’s Land Restoration Fund, which aims to increase habitat for threatened species like the koala and provide landholders with a new opportunity to create a better future for themselves and their families.
+This restoration work builds on an initial investment of $1.96 million already committed to habitat regeneration, and is further supported by the Government’s Land Restoration Fund.

 - Threat management – We will develop a targeted and transparent threat reduction program in collaboration with local government, conservationists and the community.
 In addition, new dedicated resources will be developed to support koala carers and improve information sharing across SEQ.

-- Improved mapping, monitoring, research and reporting – High quality koala habitat mapping across SEQ has been developed based on the best science to protect koala habitat.
-Threat mapping, monitoring and research programs will help measure changes in koala populations and threats over time, helping the Queensland Government to adapt management actions to improve conservation outcomes for koalas into the future.
+- Improved mapping, monitoring, research and reporting – High quality koala habitat mapping across SEQ has been developed to protect koala habitat.
+Various programs will help measure changes in koala populations and threats over time and guide management actions to improve conservation outcomes for koalas into the future.

-- Community engagement – Successful koala conservation relies on a collaborative approach—we all have our part to play.
-State and local government, First Nations people, the building and development industries, conservation sector and households will work together on habitat restoration, citizen science projects, community engagement programs and threat mitigation.
+- Community engagement – State and local government, First Nations people, building and development industries, conservation sector and households will work together on habitat restoration, citizen science projects, community engagement programs and threat mitigation.